fergaldoyle/vue-form/README.md

 });
 ```

-The output of `fieldstate` will be:
+The output of `formstate` will be:
 ```js
 {
   "$dirty": false,